MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Notes/Get-MgSiteOnenoteResourceContent.md

 # Get-MgSiteOnenoteResourceContent

 ## SYNOPSIS
-Get media content for the navigation property resources from sites
+Get content for the navigation property resources from sites

 ## SYNTAX